odrnk/bookmarkext/docs/initial_plan.md

 ## Hierarchy mode

 It is a grid that lists tags and bookmarks.
-Columns are the same as in the flat mode, except one more is added - "B.
+Columns are the same as in the flat mode.
 Tags here are like directories in a file system.
 For tags, values in columns "Url", "Descrption", "Most Recent Visit", "Visit Count", "Snapshot" are empty; "Name" is the name of a tag and there should be the same icon before each tag name; "Tags" contains all parent tags of the tag.

 Tags are always grouped, i.e. the grid is always sorted by the type of entity first.
 Sorting functionality is the same as in the flat mode.